foerstj/enemy-spells/README.md

 ## Attribution

+- Some of the icons are made by Eksevis.
-The names of the spells are taken from the Sybex Guide.
+- The names of the spells are taken from the Sybex Guide.